The Misfits (1961 film): Accolades

 At the 14th Directors Guild of America Awards, John Huston received a nomination for Outstanding Directing – Feature Film.
 Marilyn Monroe was honored as "World Film Favorite" at the 19th Golden Globe Awards in 1962, five months before her death.
-The film also received recognition decades later when it was nominated for inclusion in the American Film Institute’s 2005 list, AFI's 100 Years of Film Scores.
+The film also received recognition decades later when it was nominated for inclusion in the American Film Institute's 2005 list, AFI's 100 Years of Film Scores.

 Legacy

 The Misfits is remembered as the final completed film for both Clark Gable and Marilyn Monroe.
 Gable suffered a heart attack two days after filming ended and died on November 16, 1960.
-The film premiered in New York City on February 1, 1961 which would have been Clark Gable's 60th birthday; Monroe and Montgomery Clift attended the premiere, while Arthur Miller appeared with his children.
+The film premiered in New York City on February 1, 1961, which would have been Gable's 60th birthday; Monroe and Montgomery Clift attended the premiere, while Arthur Miller appeared with his children.
 Less than 18 months later, on August 5, 1962, Monroe died of an apparent drug overdose at the age of 36.
-Her death, combined with Gable’s, cast a long shadow over the film’s legacy.
+Her death, combined with Gable's, cast a long shadow over the film's legacy.
 In her final interview, Monroe—who never knew her father—revealed that she often fantasized Gable was her father, underscoring the personal weight she attached to their collaboration.
 She later expressed dissatisfaction with both the film and her performance.

-The other principal cast members also met poignant fates: James Barton died in 1962; Clift passed away in 1966 after making only three more films; Thelma Ritter died in 1969; and Eli Wallach outlived all his co-stars, passing away in 2014 at age 98.
+The other principal cast members also met poignant fates: James Barton died in 1962; Clift died in 1966 after making only three more films; Thelma Ritter died in 1969; and Eli Wallach outlived all his co-stars, dying in 2014 at age 98.